shoeffner/mthesis/src/conclusion.md

 As can be seen in @fig:landmarkscomparison, this model is not sufficient.
 The reason is that four of its five points are located on the same line.
 Thus the vectors can no longer span three linear independent vectors.
-A few adjustments are tried to resolve this issue, for example using Model&nbsp;B (@cl:5lm-model) which just moves the endocanthions about a centimeter outwards of the face.
+A few adjustments are tried to resolve this issue, for example using Model&nbsp;B in @cl:5lm-model which just moves the endocanthions about a centimeter outwards of the face.
-For some faces this works better, for others worse (see 0031 and 0044 in
+For some faces like 0031 in @fig:landmarkscomparison this works slightly better, for others like 0044 worse.
-@fig:landmarkscomparison).
 It remains unclear whether the five landmarks can be used with a proper model to estimate head poses accurately, or if the points really do not contain enough information to properly span three dimensions between them.